dqops/dqo/docs/dqo-concepts/working-with-cli/working-with-cli.md

 ## List of commands

-You can find the complete list of commands and parameters in Command-line interface section
+You can find the complete list of commands and parameters in the [command-line](../../command-line-interface/index.md) interface section.